sample-of-eshamster/othello-cl/README.md

 # outline
-- This project is created only for learning common lisp.
+- This project is written for learning common lisp.